zhubiii/pongBot/README.md

   - The second layer holds the pan motor which has the turntable attached to it
   - The third layer hodls the tilt motor which is a combination of the turntable and the rim
 - Each of the layers are attached by standoffs
+- I have plans to attach a steel plate to the bottom of the base such that the arm does not backflip off of a single rotation

 . | . | .
 :-:|:-:|:-: